Bill’s Guide to Writing a Book

 “Wow, what a great day,” he commented.
 “I will have to go to the market.”
 (Did you see the lowercase “he”)

-“Big dialog paragraph ending without a quote.
+“Big dialogue paragraph ending without a quote.

-“Next dialog paragraph begins with a quote.”
+“Next dialogue paragraph begins with a quote.”

 Big paragraph.
-(No dialog.)
+(No dialogue.)

 Tim was happy and said, “That’s good.”